opendoor-labs/bark-io/README.md

 * [ ] The layout is responsive.
 * [ ] The header behaves correctly.

+## Tips
+* You can find the specs in `/specs` and all the images you'll need in `/images`.
+* All the fonts and colors you'll need are in the `<style>` section of `index.html`.
+* You're encouraged to use any tools you'd like, such Less, Sass, Grunt, etc.

 ## What are we looking for?
 We're trying to get of sense of your HTML/CSS chops.
 We're also trying to get a sense of your eye for detail.
 Here are thing things we're looking for, specifically:
+* Simple, understandable CSS
+* Concise (fewer HTML elements is better)
-* Organized and reusable blocks of HTML/CSS
+* Organized and reusable code
-* Pixel-perfect implementation

-## Tips
-* You can find the specs in `/specs` and all the images you'll need in `/images`.
-* All the fonts and colors you'll need are in the `<style>` section of `index.html`.
-* Feel free to use any tools you'd like, such Sass, Meteor, etc.
+* What tools you like to use

 ## How to Submit
 Please set up a GitHub page and send us a link via email.
 To find the setup instructions, you can do the following: